 - Gleason score up to seven and PSA less than 20.

 - No severe urinary symptoms or previous TURP (you will need to be able to manage without going to the toilet for 30 minutes to one hour during treatment).
-If you are unsure how severe your urinary symptoms are, try this IPSS symptom score.
+But if you are unsure how severe your urinary symptoms are, try this IPSS symptom score.
 Men scoring more than 20 would be considered severe and not suitable for CyberKnife treatment.

 - Small to medium size of prostate.